sstadick/nimedlib/README.md

 # nimedlib

-A Nim wrapper for the (Edlib)[https://github.com/Martinsos/edlib] library.
+A Nim wrapper for the [Edlib](https://github.com/Martinsos/edlib) library.

 ## Synopsis

 Edlib is an awesome library for doing non-affine-gap alignments.
-The venerable lh3 calls it (very fast)[https://github.com/lh3/ksw2#alternative-libraries].
+The venerable lh3 calls it [very fast](https://github.com/lh3/ksw2#alternative-libraries).
 I'm sure there is some smoothing to be done to make this more ergonimic (sic).

 ## Install